Mitsubishi Heavy's SpaceJet Delivery Delayed for 6th Time

 - Русский

 Tokyo, Feb.
-6 (Jiji Press)--Mitsubishi Heavy Industries Ltd. <7011> said Thursday that it has postponed the first commercial delivery of its SpaceJet small passenger aircraft for the sixth time.
+6 (Jiji Press)--Mitsubishi Heavy Industries Ltd. <7011> said Thursday that it has decided to postpone the first commercial delivery of its SpaceJet small passenger aircraft for the sixth time.

-The delivery will be delayed to at least fiscal 2021 from the middle of this year, the Japanese company said.
-It initially hoped to see the small jet, formerly called the Mitsubishi Regional Jet, go into service in 2013.
+The rollout will be delayed to fiscal 2021 or later, the company said.
+Mitsubishi Heavy initially hoped to see the small jet, formerly called the Mitsubishi Regional Jet, go into service in 2013.
 The further delay is feared to push future orders for the jet down.

 [Copyright The Jiji Press, Ltd.]